 The Asbestos in Soil and Construction & Demolition Materials - Joint Industry Working Group (Asbestos in Soil JIWG for short) was established in November 2011 after The Environmental Industries Commission (EIC) and CL:AIRE formally joined forces and then invited a wide range of both private and public sector organisations that are all looking to work together to meet the challenges posed by asbestos in soil.
+In 2016 CL:AIRE published the Asbestos in Soil JIWG guidance titled "Control of Asbestos Regulations 2012: Interpretation for Managing and Working with Asbestos in Soil and Construction & Demolition materials: Industry Guidance (shortened name CAR-SOILTM)".

-A key part of this project is to meet and engage with the regulators and this includes, primarily HSE, EA (waste, permitting and contaminated land), Department for Transport (DfT), Defra (REACH and contaminated land) and CLG.
-Further funding is still being sought to complete the project but there has been seed funding and contributions-in-kind to move the project forward.
-It is anticipated that the JIWG code of practice will be published later in 2016.
+A key part of this project is to meet and engage with the regulators and this includes, primarily HSE, EA (waste, permitting and contaminated land), Department for Transport (DfT), Defra (REACH and contaminated land) and MHCLG.